VCHSRobots/RefWBot/rpi/SetupSteps.md

 This will continue until you do control-C. If data errors are found, then something is wrong with the hardware or the i2c baudrate -- see step 13.

 Another useful program is regdump.
+Do:

+	regdump

-Issue that, and you should get an output similar to:
+ and you should get an output similar to:

 	Device Id = e
 	Device Time = 1847310  (0e 30 1c 00)